spencermountain/dumpster-dive/README.markdown

 #Wikipedia in yer mongodb
-put a fully-parsed, and crazy million-Gb wikipedia dump quickly into mongo, without thinking, without loading it into memory, and without any intermediate files, grepping, or nonsense.
+put a crazy million-Gb wikipedia dump quickly into mongo, with fully-parsed wikiscript, without thinking, without loading it into memory, grepping, unzipping, or other nonsense.

 ````javascript
 db.wikipedia.find({title:"Toronto"})[0].categories